Studies point to several types of food linked to better brain power

 Since our brain is always “on” — working hard 24/7 and requiring fuel even while we sleep — why shouldn’t what we eat directly affect the structure and function of our brain?

 Many experts strongly believe it does, acknowledging that while there is no single almighty brain food that can ensure a sharp brain as we age, there are certain foods that are particularly rich in healthful components that support brain health.
+Some people use brain-boosting substances to improve their memory and mental alertness.
+It also helps boost energy levels to become active and focused.

 Research has shown that foods with certain nutrients that are touted to be healthy — omega-3s, choline, B vitamins and antioxidants, among others — actually correlated not only to cognitive function but also to how the brain itself functions.
 Many of the best brain foods are the same ones that protect our heart and blood vessels.